bmflynn/ccsds-rs/lib/README.md

 ## CCSDS Spacecraft Data Stream Decoding

+> [!WARNING]
+> This project is very much in development, and the API is very likely to change in ways that will
+> things.
+If you have comments or suggestions regarding the API feel free to file an issue.

 The project provides tools for decoding spacecraft downlink telemetry streams conforming to the [`CCSDS`] recommended specifications (Blue Books) [`TM Synchronization and Channel Coding`] and [`Space Packet Protocol`].